 MAMU (MATERNAL UNCLE) NEHRU AND EDWINA

-Edwina Mountbatten, Pandit Nehru friendship cost Kashmiris very dearly, daughter Pamela referred to Nehru as 'Mamu'.
+Edwina Mountbatten, Pandit Nehru´s friendship cost Kashmiris very dearly, daughter Pamela referred to Nehru as 'Mamu'.
 'Mamu' means a maternal uncle and an impression created is that Edwina had some sexual relationship with Nehru.
 Both the situations can cast aspersion on the character of Nehru.
-In Nehru's estimation, to reap the harvest of political benefits fro Mountbatten, keeping Edwina, Mountabatten's wife in good stead.
-Nehru focussed his attention spemdimg maximum time serving Lady Edwina and using good relation with her to seek maximum benefits from Miuntbatten.
+In Nehru's estimation, to reap the harvest of political benefits from Mountbatten, keeping Edwina, Mountabatten´s wife in good stead would be the step in right direction.
+Nehru focussed his attention spending maximum time serving Lady Edwina and using good relation with her to seek maximum benefits from Mountbatten.
 A very good move paying good dividends even to grab Kashmir comfortably.

 Sri Prakash - India's first High Commissioner to Pakistan.